truenas/documentation/content/SCALECLIReference/Auth/CLIApiKey.md

 {{< expand "Creating a Complex API Key" "v" >}}

 #### Description
 The `create` command requires the `name` property.
-You can also specify an HTTP method and a websocket API method.
+You can also specify an HTTP method and a WebSocket API method.
 Enter the command, then press <kbd>Enter</kbd>.
 The command returns the API key when successful.